Balchik Palace: Botanical garden

 In 1940, after the reincorporation of Southern Dobruja in Bulgaria with the Treaty of Craiova, the Balchik Botanical Garden was established at the place of the palace's park.
 It has an area of 65000 m2 and accommodates 2000 plant species belonging to 85 families and 200 genera.
 One of the garden's main attractions is the collection of large-sized cactus species arranged outdoors on 1000 m2, the second of its kind in Europe after the one in Monaco.
 Other notable species include the Metasequoia, the Para rubber tree and the Ginkgo.

 Trivia

 Francis Ford Coppola spent 11 days at the palace shooting scenes of Youth Without Youth.

+Controversies

+Various Bulgarian nationalist intellectuals and public figures have expressed concerns that the palace is becoming a propaganda showcase for the Romanian administration of Southern Dobruja, giving the impression that Southern Dobruja was always Romanian land, thus justifying territorial claims against Bulgaria.
+Thus, they suggest that the Balchik Palace should be less important in promoting tourism in Bulgaria.
+A similar position was taken by the Balchim History Museum in 2025, which claimed that the Balchim Castle and Queen Maria of Romania are symbols of a "brutal, foreign occupation of Bulgarian lands".